skilldrick/easy6502/index.markdown

 accumulator, which is then `AND`-ed with the value `$03`.
 This part requires a bit of a detour.

-The hex value `$03` is represented in binary as `00000111`.
+The hex value `$03` is represented in binary as `00000011`.
 The `AND` opcode performs a bitwise AND of the argument with the accumulator.
-For example, if the accumulator contains the binary value `01010101`, then the result of `AND` with `00000111` will be `00000101`.
+For example, if the accumulator contains the binary value `10101010`, then the result of `AND` with `00000011` will be `00000010`.

-The effect of this is to mask out the least significant three bytes of the accumulator, setting the others to zero.
+The effect of this is to mask out the least significant two bits of the accumulator, setting the others to zero.
 This converts a number in the range of 0&ndash;255 to a number in the range of 0&ndash;3.